-This mode logs approximately 6 million samples over six minutes and then displays the Average and Highest Peak radiation results via the LED display, as well as gives an accumulated peak score based on the estimated peak duration time over the recorded six-minute event (See chart next page.)
+This mode takes approximately 6 million samples over six minutes and then displays the average and highest peak radiation via the LED display.
+Included in the results is an accumulated peak radiation score based on the estimated total peak duration time logged over the six-minute event.
+(See chart next page.)